sanitswain/java8tips/quickintro.rst

 I am excited to walk you through other features in detail and hope you are too, so let's get started...

-.. note:: It's always a best practice to read the official doc so i would suggest you to visit the official java site for more inforrmation.
+.. note:: It's always a best practice to read the official doc so i would suggest you to visit the official java site for more information.